ferfebles/indiko/README.md

 * With Chrome it still says "Clipboard not supported"

   *You're probably using iOS, where all browsers use Safari rendering engine.
-Sorry but you have to wait for Safari "navigator.clipboard" support.
+Sorry but you have to wait for Safari "navigator.clipboard" support*

 * But I want to use {browser}?